opendaylight/netconf/docs/testtool.rst

       --exi {true,false}     Whether to use exi to transport xml content --debug {true,false}   Whether to use debug log level instead of INFO --md-sal {true,false}  Whether to use md-sal datastore instead of default simulated datastore.
-      --time-out TIME-OUT    the maximum time in seconds for executing each PUT request -ip IP                 Ip address which will be used for creating a socket  address.It  can  either  be a machine name, such as java.sun.com, or a textual representation of its IP address.
+      --timeout TIMEOUT      the maximum time in seconds for executing each PATCH request -ip IP                 Ip address which will be used for creating a socket  address.It  can  either  be a machine name, such as java.sun.com, or a textual representation of its IP address.
       --thread-pool-size THREAD-POOL-SIZE